Overview

 Representativeness, accuracy and consistency

-- representativeness, assessors question the meaningfulness of the information the student has generated and the extent to which it reveals the student's cognitive activities
+- representativeness, where assessors question the meaningfulness of the information the student has generated and the extent to which it reveals the student's cognitive activities

-- consistency, they use consistent, established criteria, but in tasks that best suit individual students, acknowledging that not all students demonstrate their learning in the same manner.
+- consistency, where they use consistent, established criteria, but in tasks that best suit individual students, acknowledging that not all students demonstrate their learning in the same manner.

-Generic assessment rubrics
+Using assessment rubrics

-- guide the unit design
+- guiding the unit design

-- communicate expectations to students
+- communicating expectations to students

-Figure 1: Example levels of attainment in a rubric
+Table 1: Example levels of attainment in a rubric

 DEVELOPING |